security-summer-school/template-public/session-name-1/activities/activity-folder-1/sol/README.md

-# Name: Web/Binary: Session Name: Challenge Name
+# Activity Name: Solution

-## Description
+Description of vulnerability

-Get the flag from [url]http://...:.../[/url].

-Score: TODO

-## Vulnerability

-TODO

-## Exploit

-TODO: detailed solution steps, with code snippets or printscreens when required.

-Script in `solution.sh`/`solution.py`
+Insight on the solution

+Detailing of the solution, with references to solution files.
+Mention if there is a certain environment where the solution is to be run.